 The Philippines was no shining beacon of human rights and democracy, but Duterte appears to have made it worse.
 By contrast, Syria was already hostile to the U.S. However it didn’t serve U.S. interests to get too involved in a civil war in Syria between murky factions that could result in the country being run by Islamists.
 Duterte’s changes to the U.S.-Philippines relationship are entirely his doing and don’t appear to benefit his country’s foreign policy interests in any recognizable way.

-Duterte already threatened to pull out of the UN and called Obama a son of a whore in anticipation of Obama criticizing him for his extrajudicial killing policy before Obama said anything to him about it.
+Duterte already threatened to pull out of the UN in anticipation of Obama criticizing him for his extrajudicial killing policy before Obama said anything to him about it.
 America has allied with tyrannical governments before out of necessity, and there was no suggestion that Obama would have ended the alliance.